 Because they’re so similar, many fitness and weight loss experts use either when referring to the same thing.

-Reasons to use our body fat percentage calculator to calculate your BMR
+Reasons to use our weight loss calculator to calculate your BMR

-Just knowing your BMR isn’t as useful as knowing your BMI and body fat percentage too.
+Just knowing your BMR isn’t as useful as knowing your BMI and how to calculate body fat percentage too.
 And once you know more about your body, you can plan your diet more effectively.
-So, give it a try, use our all in one BMI, BMR and body fat percentage calculator now.
+So, give it a try, use our all in one weight loss calculator now.